arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-21-typography-experiments.md

 their language: they made it more "compositional" and consistent.
 Letters' shapes correspond to tongue position and letters are grouped into syllables.

-Hangul chart reminds a multiplication table, with every symbol composing vowel and consonant:
+Hangul chart reminds a multiplication table, with every symbol composed of a vowel and a consonant:

 ![Hangul syllables](/images/etc/fonts/Hangul_Chart_2.jpg)